-Once you have kids, free time seems to evaporate just as ideas for things to do with them collides.
+Once you have kids, free time seems to evaporate just as coming up with ideas for things to do with them collides.
 This is how I came to start to do yoga with the kids – it was just something fun to do and turned out, we all loved it.
 Here’s some tips to get you on your way and find the fun in involving the kids in your yoga practice.

 *Establish a routine.
 Always practice in the same place, and use a yoga mat.
 This is to signal to your little one that mummy will be practicing yoga now.